 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Frequently Asked Questions below pertain to the 2014 employer contribution rates for the Indiana Public Retirement System (INPRS) that oversees seven funds in the system.
-Employers recently received communication regarding their employer contribution rate for 2014.
+The Frequently Asked Questions below pertain to the 2016 employer contribution rates for the Indiana Public Retirement System (INPRS) that oversees eight funds in the system.
+Employers recently received communication regarding their employer contribution rate for 2016.

 Effective dates are as follows: